droopy4096/ansible-libs/README.md

 cpacman[2] - sibling of "yum" module in a way.
 Some code was taked from Yum module and expanded to handle cpacman usecases, other code was dropped as incompatible with cpacman

-xml - xml find/replace akin to lineinfile...
+apache_vhost - query and list apache vhosts

+augeas - ansible module to interact with augeas configuration tools